Electric Scooter Controllers [Everything You Need To Know]

 visual representation of sine wave vs square wave for electric scooter controllers

-They also produce more heat, which can affect the lifespans of the controller and motor.
+They also generate more heat, impacting the longevity of both the controller and motor.

 Programmable controllers vs integrated controllers